Travel guide

 eSIM for Tunisia: internet without roaming (2026 guide)

-If you're looking for an eSIM for Tunisia, it's because you already know that the country is outside the European Union and your Spanish plan does not include data there.
-An eSIM connects you as soon as you land, without paying exorbitant rates per megabyte.
-In this guide, you'll find information on coverage, data allowances, installation, and real prices for your trip.
+If you're looking for an eSIM for Tunisia, it's because you already know that the country is outside the European Union and your Spanish plan doesn't include data there.
+An eSIM connects you as soon as you land, without paying exorbitant per-megabyte rates.
+In this guide, you'll find information on coverage, gigabytes, installation, estimated prices, and the most common mistakes travelers make before stepping foot in Tunisia.

 Why you need an eSIM in Tunisia

-Tunisia is outside the EU, so the European "roaming like at home" rule does not apply.
-Without a local data plan, your Spanish operator will charge very high international rates for browsing, and a surprise bill is the last thing you want after a trip.
+Tunisia is outside the EU, so the European "roam like at home" rule does not apply.
+Without a local data plan, your Spanish operator will charge you very high international rates for browsing, and a surprise bill is the last thing you want after a trip.

-Imagine you land at Tunis-Carthage airport and need to order a taxi, open the map to the medina, or let someone know you've arrived safely.
-Without data, you depend on hotel Wi-Fi or buying a physical SIM card and waiting in line with your passport.
-With an eSIM, you activate the internet before leaving home and are connected as soon as you arrive, without formalities or changing physical cards.
+Imagine you land at Tunis-Carthage airport and need to call a taxi, open the map to the medina, or let someone know you've arrived safely.
+Without data, you depend on hotel Wi-Fi or buying a physical SIM by queuing with your passport.
+With an eSIM, you activate the internet before leaving home, and you're connected as soon as you arrive, without paperwork or changing physical cards.

 The advantage is threefold: you save money compared to traditional roaming, you keep your Spanish number active for bank SMS and WhatsApp, and you avoid wasting hours looking for an operator store.
-To better understand the savings compared to your company, check out whether an eSIM is convenient for you in other North African destinations with similar conditions.
+If you are still in doubt between activating your company's roaming or buying local data, in our comparison of eSIM vs. traditional roaming we show with numbers why eSIM wins in most trips outside the EU.

 Coverage: Ooredoo, Orange, and Tunisie Telecom